alessiodesogus/alessiodesogus.github.io/youniverse.md

 ![perspective](assets/img/perspective.jpeg)

 &nbsp;
 ## 4.1  Performance: What brings to followers?
-> RQ4: Did old channels followed the trends?
-For those following, does the trend have positive / negative impact on them?

-Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health?

 Until now, we try to identify the possible videos related mental health, how this category behaves with respect to others and which category of people is the most affected by mental health.
 But can we now take a look at the problem, from the youtuber point of view?
-How visualizations and subscribers of a channel are affected after uploading a mental health video?
+How visualizations(views) and subscribers (subs) of a channel are affected after uploading a mental health video?
-To answer this question, we can now make use of the behaviour of the visualizations and subscribers of each channel over time.
+To answer this question, we can now make use of the behaviour of the `views` and `subs` of each channel over time.
 Particularly we have available a sampling of these two quantities for every week of every channel.
-With this informations, we can consider all the channels with at least one mental health video uploaded, and identify the week in which the channel has uploaded a video of this kind for the first time.
-By the studying the week gaining in views and subs before and after this video, we can study these two quantities for every channel and search for significant differences.
+With this information, we can consider all the channels with at least one mental health video uploaded, and identify the week in which the channel has uploaded a video of this kind for the first time.
+By then studying the weekly gaining, i.e. `delta` in views and subs before and after this video, we can observe these two quantities for every channel and search for significant differences.

 {% include histogram_delta_views_before_after.html %}

-We can the histogram of these two values all over the channels, using a logarithmic y axis.
-Already at first glimpse, we can understand that the histogram made by the increament (delta) views after the mental health video seems more shifted to the right, with respect to the increament of the week before the mental health video.
-Indeed, comparing them with a t-test, the difference between the two histograms is statistical significant!
+We can see the histograms of these two quantities: the gaining before the mental health video all over the channels, i.e. `delta_before`, and the gaining after the mental health video all over the channels, i.e. `delta_after`, using a logarithmic y axis.
+Already at first glimpse, we can understand that the histogram made by the delta views after the mental health video upload seems more shifted to the right, with respect to the increament of the week before the mental health video.
+Indeed, comparing these two with a t-test, the difference between the two histograms is `statistical significant`!
 We can apply the same reasoning for subs, obtaining the following figure.

 {% include histogram_delta_subs_before_after.html %}

-Here the two histograms look more similars and in fact, performing again a t-test between them, there are no significant differences between one another.
+Here the two histograms look more similars one with respect to the other and in fact, performing again a t-test between them, there are no significant differences between one another.
 These first results can be intepreted by thinking that the first mental health video uploaded by a channel can have contribuated with an abnormal gain in views for a week, but in general it has not shifted by that much, the equilibrium of the channel, by looking at the subscribers, a more stable source of information for identifying the success of a channel.
 But in general we can dig more into these results.
-Focusing in particular on the views, we can try to find the mental health videos for which the gaining in vews is more significant and then study in detail the time series of the channel for which this happens.
-We can for example filter the most important mental health video by taking just the one that gives a difference over a certain threashold.
+Focusing in particular on the views, we can try to find the mental health videos for which the gaining in views is more significant and then study in detail the time series of the channels for which this happens.
+We can for example filter the most important mental health video by taking just the one that gives a gain over a certain threashold.
 We can graphically see the different gaining for each channel, before and after the mental health video, highlighting the most significant ones, in the following figure.

 {% include histogram_deltas_signi.html %}

 By then considering the channels with the more significant gains, we can analyze them sigularly.
-By doing so we find out that these selected channels do not seem to be good example for mental health channel.
-This can make us say that the statistical different in visualization does not see so important to allow us to conclude that uploading a mental health video as a direct effect on the channel performance, but it opens up to then analyze the quantity of mental health channel, after the first upoload... (see next section)
+By doing so we find out that these selected channels do not seem to be a good example for our study because, looking at their content, they do not even upload what we think to be mental health video, but are just probably errors that the filter of first section cannot detect.
+This can make us say that the statistical different in views does not seem to be so important to allow us to conclude that uploading a mental health video as a direct effect on the channel performance.
+But it opens up to then analyze the quantity of mental health channel, after the first upoload... (see next section)
-(REWRITE EVERYTHING BETTER)

 <div style="text-align:center;justify-content:center">
 <iframe width="560" height="315" src="https://www.youtube.com/watch?v=wC36qA9gVNA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>